systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## General Member Approvals

-The **'General member Approvals'** window displays the members whose details have been updated and need to be **'Certified'** and **'Approved'** before the changes can reflect in the members register.
+The **'General Member Approvals'** window displays the members whose details have been updated and need to be **'Certified'** and **'Approved'** before the changes can be reflected in the members register.
 See screenshot below:

 <img  alt="General member approvals window" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image22.jpg">